A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional

-Since this is both applied to bosons and fermions, their mapping onto the quantum hardware needs to be considered carefully.
+As VQE is applied to both bosons and fermions, their mapping onto the quantum hardware needs to be considered carefully.
 Since qubits are essentially hard-core bosonic particles, the exchange symmetry does fit with the bosonic positive one.
 To allow for multiple occupations, a boson-to-qubit-mapping is required where now multiple qubits correspond to a single bosonic site at different occupation numbers \cite{Huang2021}.
-The most efficient mapping scheme is then one utilizing a binary-type mapping where a state with a specific number of bosons in a specific site corresponds to the binary number of the qubits associated with this particular site ($\ket{6}\leftrightarrow\ket{...0110}$).
-Here, every basis state combination was encoded on one qubit due to the relatively small size for this proof of concept.
+The most qubit-efficient mapping scheme is then one utilizing a binary-type mapping where a state with a specific number of bosons in a specific site corresponds to the binary number of the qubits associated with this particular site ($\ket{6}\leftrightarrow\ket{...0110}$).
+Here, every basis state combination was encoded on one qubit due to the relatively small size for this proof of concept \footnote{ This is akin to one-hot encoding which while being unfavorable in terms of scaling was used in the following due to its simplicity.
+For the example of 2 bosons distributed across 2 sites the basis $\{\ket{2,0},\ket{1,1},\ket{0,2}\}$ then becomes $\{\ket{1,0,0},\ket{0,1,0},\ket{0,0,1}\}$ in terms of qubits with the appropriate interactions between the basis states being calculated classically. }.
 However, for larger settings the binary encoding would be required to ensure more favorable scaling.
-To enforce fermionic negative exchange symmetric nature on a quantum processors, well-known transformations like Jordan-Wigner- or Brevy-Kitaev-mappings need to be employed \cite{Jordan1928, Bravyi2002, Tranter2018}.
+To enforce fermionic negative exchange symmetric nature on a quantum processors, well-known transformations like Jordan-Wigner- or Bravy-Kitaev-mappings need to be employed \cite{Jordan1928, Bravyi2002, Tranter2018}.
 Specifically, the Jordan-Wigner transformation was used in obtaining the results presented in Sec.~\ref{subsec:FermionsExample}.